 The general and ambassador decided to build capacity for collaboration through a “Combined Vision Development Seminar” for the senior division commanders, general officers, and counselor-level embassy personnel.
 The seminar was to jump-start the process of becoming a “team of teams.”
 In a single 14-hour day, the goal was to create a framework for how the 2 organizations would achieve the unity of effort required for the mission.

-CCL flew a 6-person delivery team to Iraq and into the Baghdad conflict zone to conduct interviews in both organizations and facilitate the seminar.
+We flew a 6-person delivery team to Iraq and into the Baghdad conflict zone to conduct interviews in both organizations and facilitate the seminar.

 During the seminar, the participants from Defense and State learned about 3 key boundary-spanning strategies: Managing boundaries, forging common ground, and discovering new frontiers.

-- Managing boundaries: To span boundaries you must first see them clearly and understand how groups are different to then build safety and respect.
+- Managing boundaries: To span boundaries, you must first see them clearly and understand how groups are different to then build safety and respect;

 - Discovering new frontiers: Discovering similarities and differences fuels the “team of teams” by differentiating expertise, experience, and resources while being driven by an integrated vision and strategy.